binaryphile/docker-redmine/README.md

 part of your initializing the container, you take an additional step of running it interactively once to perform system updates, then committing that as a new local image and running from it (this is another reason to not run from explicit tags).
+You probably _don't_ want to push those images to the index, however, as there will be lots of them and they go stale pretty much immediately.

 Updating images other than that method just makes them fatter while still needing to be updated again when you deploy them.
 That's why I'm